tytzM17/Lokian.eth/README.md

 Ongoing
 - Fix wallet connection try multi-wallet with web3modal, (if refreshed, wallet is not connected) (mvp)

 - Fix logo, create an 8 bit representaion of the logo (mvp)

+- Convert frontend to typescript (mvp)

 - Add token or erc20, for buying of cards, and fees, etc. tokenomics 100 billion capped, 45% rewards, 12% creators, 23% infrastructure like landing page,domain name etc., 20% amm liquidity (mvp)

 - All will be NFTs for $39, baba's, doppelganger and skvader are $100 each.
 Create NFT Shop replace shop. (mvp)
 - NFT cards could be glowing aura or glowing eyes (glow colors are based on element type) (mvp)

 - Fees will be absorbed to rewards(40%), creators(35%), amm(20%) and burn pool(5%)

-- Deploy to matic, bsc, avax, moonbeam or ethereum compatible test networks
+- Deploy to matic, bsc, avax, moonbeam or evm compatible test networks
-- Deploy to matic, bsc, avax, moonbeam or ethereum compatible main networks
+- Deploy to matic, bsc, avax, moonbeam or evm compatible main networks

 - Create landing page, twitter, discord, and tg
 - Advertise, submit to dappradar, coingecko, shill in tg's, etc.,